After RecycLA Rate Increases During Pandemic, LA Considers Payment Deferments

 Although RecycLA has helped steer the City into efficiently providing sustainable waste and sanitation services, its recent rate increase has received significant criticism.

 It's important to note that the RecycLA franchise system has already received strong pushback since 2017.
 In the franchise system, customers may not choose their service provider.
 Instead, they are forced to use the RecycLA service provider in the area they operate out of.

 Under this monopoly system, RecycLA costs have skyrocketed.
 According to the California Apartment Association, RecycLA costs have increased as much as 400% for some customers.

 To make matters worse, the RecycLA program recently received a significant 6.15% rate increase.
 With customers pushing back and criticizing the rate increase, the City is now considering major changes that could benefit property owners and tenants during the pandemic.

 City considers major RecycLA emergency ordinances

 According to this motion, the City has recognized that many landlords and businesses have been struggling due to the pandemic, and are willing to work with RecycLA customers.
 A relief program was implemented last year to avoid adverse impacts on customers who are still experiencing the economic impacts of COVID-19.

 In the future, we would appreciate conversations about re-examining the broader structure of RecycLA.
-As it stands, the monopoly system is not conducive to keeping costs competitive and to the maintain a high quality of service.
+As it stands, the monopoly system is not conducive to keeping costs competitive and to maintain a high quality of service.

 Regardless, we would like to thank Councilmember Mitch O'Farrell for willing to have this conversation with RecycLA customers.
 This is an important step to ensure businesses have the support they need to thrive and grow.